 - Prepares an official ballot, annually or as otherwise specified in the Bylaws.

-- Develops, disseminates, reviews and updates campaign guidelines.
+- Develops, disseminates, reviews and updates campaign rules.

 - Influences other parts of the organization in their leadership development activities.